YouGoDevs/Sexy-UI/codestyleguide.md

 Uniformity also ensures maintainers can very easily reference changes and new contributors can easily add to a codebase without much conflict.

-We'll be covering
+We'll be covering...

-- Folder Structures and namings
+- [ ] Folder Structures and namings
-- Component Patterns with Typescript
+- [ ] Component Patterns with Typescript
-- Variable and Method namings
+- [ ] Variable and Method namings
-- Parent-Child nesting
+- [ ] Parent-Child nesting
-- Name Casing Choices
+- [ ] Name Casing Choices
-- Styling and Style Props
+- [ ] Styling and Style Props
-- Code comment styles
+- [ ] Code comment styles
-- Code review process
+- [ ] Code review process

-To view the active discussion around this guide, please visit (link)
+To view the active discussion around this guide, please visit [!this link](https://github.com/YouGoDevs/Sexy-UI/discussions/19)

 </td>
 </tr>